Working with Stories

 List / Graph Toggle

-A pill at the top switches between the list view and the dependency graph.
-The graph is the same one documented on the Dependency Graph page — it renders here via the ?view=graph query param.
+A pill at the top of the page switches between the list view and the dependency graph.
+The toggle persists via the ?view=graph query param, and the graph rendered here is the same one documented on the Dependency Graph page — so a deep link with ?view=graph opens straight to the graph view of the current release / PRD.

 Filters

-• PRD — narrow to a single PRD inside the current release (shown when the release has more than one PRD)
+• PRD — picks which PRD inside the active release to render (shown when the release has more than one PRD; defaults to the first PRD by sequence number)

-• Phase — narrow further to a single phase (shown as Phase 1, Phase 2, etc., with the phase name when available)
+• Phase — narrow further to a single phase within the active PRD (shown as Phase 1, Phase 2, etc., with the phase name when available)

 Epics are grouped under their phase in the list view — there's no separate epic filter, but each phase section has its own "all epics / specific epic" selector you can use inline.